samucarre/m5CoreS3-automatic-irrigation/readme.md

 An offline-friendly, touchscreen-controlled automatic irrigation system using the **M5Stack CoreS3** and a **solar-powered water pump**.

-Web interface hosted on the device for easy configuration, plus optional **live camera stream** through an external Flask server.
+Web interface hosted on the device for easy configuration.

 ---